The irreducibility of Hurwitz spaces and Severi varieties on toric surfaces: Irreducibility of Severi varieties

 \begin{cor} Suppose $\Delta$ is $(g-1)$-very admissible, and $0<g\le|\Delta^\circ\cap\ZZ^2|$.
 Then $V^\irr_{g-1,\Delta}\subset \overline V^\irr_{g,\Delta}.$ In particular, if $\Delta$ is very admissible, then $\overline V^\irr_{0,\Delta}\subset \overline V^\irr_{1,\Delta}\subset\dots\subset \overline V^\irr_{g,\Delta}.$ \end{cor}

 \begin{proof} Since $g$-very admissibility is stronger than $g$-admissibility, the Severi variety $V_{g-1, \Delta}^{\irr}$ is irreducible by Theorem~\ref{thm:stongB}.
-Furthermore, for a general $[C]\in V^\irr_{g-1,\Delta}$, the curve $C$ is nodal by Theorem~\ref{thm:zariski}.
-Since nodes can be smoothed independently (see e.g. \cite[Lemma~4.5]{Tyo13}), we can construct a partial smoothing of $C$ in which a single node is smoothed.
+Furthermore, for a general $[C]\in V^\irr_{g-1,\Delta}$, the curve $C$ is at-worst-nodal by Theorem~\ref{thm:zariski}.
+Since nodes can be smoothed independently (see, e.g., \cite[Lemma~4.5]{Tyo13}), we can construct a partial smoothing of $C$ in which a single node is smoothed.
 It follows that $V^\irr_{g-1,\Delta}\subset \overline V^\irr_{g,\Delta}$, as claimed. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{thm:zariski}] By Theorem~\ref{thm:stongB}, the Severi variety $V_{g, \Delta}^{\irr}$ is irreducible.
 Therefore, it is sufficient to construct a single nodal curve $[C]\in V_{g, \Delta}^{\irr}$.
-Furthermore, since being at worst nodal is an open condition, it is enough to do so over any algebraically closed field extension of $k$.
+Furthermore, since being at-worst-nodal is an open condition \cite[Lemma~0DSC]{stacks-project}, it is enough to do so over any algebraically closed field extension of $k$.
 Thus, we may assume that the ground field is the algebraic closure of the field of Laurent power series $F:=k(\!(\varpi)\!)$.
 The theorem now follows from the following lemma. \end{proof}

 \begin{lem} Let $\Delta\subset M_\RR$ be a lattice polygon.
-Let $[C]\in V^\irr_{g,\Delta}$ be a point such that the parametrized tropical curve $\trop(C)\in M_{g,\nabla}^\trop$ is unimodular.
-Then $C$ is a nodal curve. \end{lem} \begin{proof} Without loss of generality, we may assume that the curve $C$ and its stable model are defined over the discretely valued field $F$.
+Let $[C]\in V^\irr_{g,\Delta}$ be a point such that $C$ intersects the toric boundary of $S_\Delta$ transversely, and the parametrized tropical curve $[\trop(C)]\in M_{g,\nabla}^\trop$ is unimodular.
+Then $C$ is an at-worst-nodal curve. \end{lem} The lemma is an easy consequence of the well-known description of the degeneration of the pair $(C,S_\Delta)$ controlled by the tropicaliztion $\trop(C)$; see, e.g., \cite{Shu05,NS06,Tyo12}.
+If $\trop(C)$ is unimodular, the degenerated embedded curve is nodal, which implies the nodality of $C$. \begin{proof} Without loss of generality, we may assume that the curve $C$ and its stable model are defined over the discretely valued field $F$.